arecker/blog/posts/2014-04-02_blogging-unibomber.md

 Some on G+...
 I'm just moving it all over to Facebook.
 Don't get me wrong, I love it when comments get spicy - I'm just tired of storing them on my database.
 I'm going to let Facebook do what it does best (and I don't mean [virtual reality gaming](https://www.facebook.com/zuck/posts/10101319050523971))
 * **RSS is broken**: For my single RSS reader out there (talking to you Drew), I regret to report that it's not working yet.
-The one hangup is that I'm just not smart enought to figure out how to do that.
+The one hangup is that I'm just not smart enough to figure out how to do that.
 It will be back up soon, you.

 ### Goodbye, Wordpress
 Since I started blogging last Summer, I had been using Wordpress.
 Wordpress is fantastic.
 Not only is it user friendly, but it is also server admin friendly.
 Web developers love Wordpress.
 All you have to do to deploy it is basically dump out a bunch of code into a folder, type in your database password, and off you go.
-In my book, Wordpress is still the uncontested choice roll-a-website-for-your-uncle-over-the-weekend content management sytstem.
+In my book, Wordpress is still the uncontested choice roll-a-website-for-your-uncle-over-the-weekend content management system.

 <br/>
 <div class="row text-center">